ziqiaow/PGS.TRI/README.md

 The source code for the manuscript is available in [https://github.com/ziqiaow/PGS-TRI-Analysis](https://github.com/ziqiaow/PGS-TRI-Analysis).

 ## Run PGS-TRI in R
 The full tutorial of PGS.TRI package and data examples are in this website [https://ziqiaow.github.io/PGS.TRI/](https://ziqiaow.github.io/PGS.TRI/).
-Specifically, for the analysis in R is under [Get started](https://ziqiaow.github.io/PGS.TRI/articles/PGS-TRI.html).
+An interactive R tutorial with examples is provided at: [Get started](https://ziqiaow.github.io/PGS.TRI/articles/PGS-TRI.html).

 ### Installation in R